PierreChouteau/umss_icassp/README.md

 - `DEVICE`: device to use (between `cpu` and `cuda`, default is `cpu`)

+Notes:
-Note: Except for `AUDIO_PATH`, all other arguments are optional and have default values.
+- Except for `AUDIO_PATH`, all other arguments are optional and have default values.
+- The model will be loaded from the [`trained_models`](./trained_models/) directory.
+Make sure to download the trained models from the link below.

 ## Trained models